eunicode/adventure-pass-locator/README.md

 ## To do

-- Scrape website with Python and create JSON file
 - Figure out Google Maps API
 - Show 25 locations at a time, with arrows that allow users to see next 25.
 - Add type annotation